apollographql/federation/atlas/readme.md

 This `atlas.toml` defines two atlases: `main` and `internal`.

-`main` is the default atlas (specified explicitly here, though that’s unnecessary, as it’s the default).
+`main` is the default atlas.
 There’s nothing special about main atlas, really, except that it’s the atlas that’s used if no atlas is specified.

 `.atlas` directories may have a cache.
 If present, the cache is treated as read only unless explicitly updated.